bioexcel/2020-10-cp2k_qmmm_intro/session_2/Session2_exercise.md

 ```
 &MOTION
   &BAND                    !
 BAND run
+    NPROC_REP 12           !
+Number of processes to use per replica
     BAND_TYPE CI-NEB       !
 Type of BAND calculation - Climbing Image NEB
-    NUMBER_OF_REPLICA 15   !
+    NUMBER_OF_REPLICA 9    !
 Number of Replica to use in the BAND
     K_SPRING 0.05          !
 Spring constant for the band

     &CONVERGENCE_CONTROL.  ! control the convergence criteria for BAND